Clarkson-Applied-Data-Science/2024_IA651_Nyamuchengwa_Yurkon/README.md

 Improvement with More Data: The cross-validation score improves as the number of training examples increases, indicating that the model benefits from more training data.

 Potential Ceiling: The plateau in the cross-validation score suggests a potential ceiling in model performance, which might indicate the need for model tuning or the addition of more informative features.

+## Future Scope
+* Collect More Data:Gather more diverse data to improve model generalization.
+* Data Augmentation: Use techniques to generate synthetic data if real data is not available.
+* Try Other Algorithms: Test other machine learning models (e.g., Gradient Boosting, XGBoost, LightGBM) to see if they perform better on the data.
+* Different Validation Strategies: Use different cross-validation strategies like StratifiedKFold  to get a better understanding of model performance.

+## Conclusion
+The current model provides a good starting point but may require further refinement to achieve optimal performance.Insights gained from feature importance and performance metrics can guide future data collection and feature engineering efforts.